Hard Times (novel): Book 2: Reaping

-Book Two opens on Bounderby's bank in Coketown, over which the "light porter", Sissy's old classmate Bitzer, and the austere Mrs. Sparsit keep watch at the afternoon.
+Book Two opens on Bounderby's bank in Coketown, over which the "light porter", Sissy's old classmate Bitzer, and the austere Mrs. Sparsit keep watch in the afternoon.
 A well-dressed gentleman asks for directions to Bounderby's house, as Gradgrind has sent him from London with a letter of introduction.
 It is James Harthouse, who has tried several occupations and been bored by all of them.

-Harthouse is introduced to Bounderby, who accepts him and then regales him with improbable and brief mentions of his childhood.
+Harthouse is introduced to Bounderby, who accepts him and then regales him with brief, improbable mentions of his childhood.
 Harthouse is utterly bored by him, but enamoured of the now-melancholy Louisa.
-Louisa's brother Tom works for Bounderby, and has become reckless and wayward in his conduct.
+Louisa's brother Tom works for Bounderby and has become reckless and wayward in his conduct.
 Tom admires Harthouse, who holds him in some contempt, and Tom discloses contempt for Bounderby in the presence of Harthouse, who notes Louisa's affection for Tom and later learns that Tom has money problems – and that Tom persuaded Louisa to marry Bounderby to make his own life easier.

 At a crowded union meeting, the agitator Slackbridge accuses Stephen Blackpool of treachery because he will not join the union, and Stephen learns he is to be 'sent to Coventry' – shunned by all his fellow workers.
-Summoned by Bounderby, he is asked what the men are complaining of; and when Stephen tries to explain, Bounderby accuses Stephen of being a troublemaker and sacks him.
-Later Louisa and Tom visit Stephen, expressing regret, and Louisa gives him some money.
+Summoned by Bounderby, he is asked what the men are complaining of, and when Stephen tries to explain, Bounderby accuses Stephen of being a troublemaker and sacks him.
+Later, Louisa and Tom visit Stephen, expressing regret, and Louisa gives him some money.
 Privately, Tom tells him to wait outside the bank after work.

 When a robbery takes place at the bank, Stephen is suspected of the crime; even more so as he had left the town the next day.
-Mrs. Sparsit observes the advancing relationship between James Harthouse and Louisa, and suspects an adulterous liaison.
+Mrs. Sparsit observes the advancing relationship between James Harthouse and Louisa and suspects an adulterous liaison.
 Unable to hear their dialogue, she assumes the affair is progressing.
 When Harthouse confesses his love for Louisa, Louisa refuses him.
-They leave separately, and Mrs. Sparsit follows Louisa to the station, where Louisa boards a train to her father's house; Mrs Sparsit loses her.
+They leave separately, and Mrs. Sparsit follows Louisa to the station, where Louisa boards a train to her father's house; Mrs. Sparsit loses her.
 When Louisa arrives, she is in an extreme state of distress.
 Having argued that her rigorous education has stifled her ability to express her emotions, Louisa collapses at her father's feet in a dead faint.